bredelings/BAli-Phy/TODO/dNdSWorkflow.md

 * `dNdS` installs the state properties `dNdS` and `posSelection`.
 Mixture categories therefore carry their current `omega` and an indicator for `omega > 1`.
+* The same component annotation declares `positiveSelectionInModel` when `omega > 1`.
+Mixtures derive the model-level condition by OR-ing this Boolean across their components.
 * `BranchSite` prefixes every input background property with `background-` and every input foreground property with `foreground-`.
 This reuses the input model's property definitions instead of duplicating `dNdS` logic in the branch-site constructor.